Sensory Friendly Sunday

 Sensory Friendly Sunday is a monthly event designed for kids, teens, and adults with sensory-processing differences, autism, or developmental disabilities.
 The galleries will be closed to the general public, allowing visitors to enjoy the museum in a calm environment with accommodations such as quiet spaces, fidgets, and sunglasses available.
 Experience a selection of current exhibitions, make art, or watch a short film.
 All friends and family members are welcome.

-To support the health and safety of visitors at increased risk for Covid-19, masks are required at Sensory Friendly Sunday for visitors over age 2.
+To support the health and safety of visitors at increased risk for COVID-19, masks are required at Sensory Friendly Sunday for visitors over age 2.
 Accommodations are available if someone in your party is unable to tolerate masking.
 Please email access@walkerart.org or call 612-375-7561 for more information.

 This program was created in consultation with the Autism Society of Minnesota (AuSM) and the University of Minnesota’s Occupational Therapy Program.